-- Activities in Greece: The Group, through its subsidiary HFL S.A., possesses an extensive fuel supply network in the country via the EKO and BP brand names, which includes a total of 1.631 petrol stations, 220 of which are company-operated.

-- International activities: The Group operates through subsidiary companies in Cyprus, Bulgaria, Serbia, Montenegro and North Macedonia with a total network of 323 petrol stations.
+- Activities in Greece: The Group, through its subsidiary HFL S.A., possesses an extensive fuel supply network in the country via the EKO and BP brand names, which includes a total of 1.583 petrol stations, 229 of which are company-operated. - International activities: The Group operates through subsidiary companies in Cyprus, Bulgaria, Serbia, Montenegro and in Republic of North Macedonia with a total network of 329 petrol stations.
 Furthermore, the Group is active in the wholesale trading of oil products through OKTA facility, which is located in Skopje and is connected to Thessaloniki refinery through a pipeline for the transportation of high value-added products (e.g. diesel).